We take GMRS seriously. Mostly.

 Carrier squelch is the simplest approach: the repeater retransmits any signal it receives, as long as the signal is strong enough.
 No special tone or code is needed.
 If you key up on the correct frequency, the repeater opens.

-Tone squelch adds a gate: the repeater only retransmits signals that include a specific sub-audible CTCSS tone or DCS code.
-Your radio transmits this tone continuously whenever you key up (you can't hear it — it's below normal audio frequencies).
+Tone squelch adds a gate: the repeater only retransmits signals that include a specific sub-audible CTCSS tone.
+Your radio transmits this tone continuously whenever you key up (you can't hear it - it's below normal audio frequencies).
 The repeater checks for this tone before opening its squelch.

 Most GMRS repeaters use tone squelch.
 If a repeater listing shows a CTCSS tone (like 141.3 Hz) or DCS code, that tone is required to activate the repeater.
 Program it as your transmit tone.
 If the listing shows no tone, the repeater likely uses carrier squelch.